Day 1: Entering the Highlands: Fljótshlid – Mosar (ca. 35 km)

-The riders that only take the 5 day tour will leave us after an early dinner.
+The riders that only take the Southern Part tour will leave us after the ride.

-Day 6:On the road to Nowhere: Lambaskarðshólar – Landmannalaugar (car transfer to Landmannahellir) (ca. 35 km)
+Day 5:On the road to Nowhere: Lambaskarðshólar – Landmannalaugar (car transfer to Landmannahellir) (ca. 40 km)

 A long exciting day lies in front of us.
 We ride with our herd Northwards through the mountains, past the Eldgjá Canyon entering the Northern part of the Fjallabak Nature Reserve.
 This is a mountainous region and we will navigate our way over and through the mountain ranges, crossing rivers until we reach the colourful geothermal area of Landmannalaugar.
 We leave the horses but will not spend the night here, instead drive to the more remote and serene cabin Landmannahellir.